benkeel/VAE_lung_lesion_BMVC/README.md

 * This file does a larger random hyperparameter search than my other random search files (in VAE).
 This script runs cross-validation on the latent vectors to find the best results of the classifier.

 #### *Dirichlet_RandomSearchMLP.py*
-* This file does the random hyperparameter search for the Dirichlet VAE
+* This file does the random hyperparameter search for the Dirichlet VAE.